 Since 1988, we have been a trusted partner to nonprofits in every sector, including health care, education, child care, and housing.
 We help nonprofits grow and successfully complete their capital projects.

-IFF serves nonprofits in Illinois, Indiana, Iowa, Missouri, and Wisconsin, with a focus on those that serve low-income communities and special needs populations.
+IFF serves nonprofits in the Midwest, with a focus on those that serve low-income communities and special needs populations.

 Responding to the Needs of Nonprofits